Owner/

 2. How or where do I go about getting factual/statistical information on performance of sustainable architecture that is objective, non-partisan, and detailed so as to satisfy skeptical, and professional critics?

-A: Yes, please contact the American Solar Energy Society in Boulder Colorado and the Department of Energy's Zero Energy Building Program.
+A: (Daniel Chiras) Yes, please contact the American Solar Energy Society in Boulder Colorado and the Department of Energy's Zero Energy Building Program.
 They might be able to provide the kind of data you're looking for.
 Please be sure to check out ASES's web site for case studies on energy savings.
 ASES also published a book of case studies by Burke Miller.
 Many articles over the past three years provide additional case studies.

 I'd also strongly suggest that you contact Ron Judkoff at the National Renewable Energy Lab.
 He's an engineer who heads up the buildings program.
 You can reach him at Ron_judkoffATnrelDOTgov.
 If anyone can provide information, Ron would be the man.